Offset mortgages explained

-- With offset accounts savings don’t earn interest, but instead reduce interest paid on a mortgage balance
+- An offset mortgage account won't earn interest, but will reduce the interest paid on a mortgage balance

 - You may need significant savings to make offsetting worthwhile

-An offset mortgage links your savings to your mortgage or, more accurately, offsets the value of your savings against your mortgage.
+An offset mortgage links your savings to your mortgage and 'offsets' the value of your savings against your mortgage.

-So, for example, if you take a mortgage for £150,000 but you have £30,000 of savings, with an offset mortgage you would earn no interest on your savings but would only pay interest on £120,000 of the mortgage.
+For example, if you take a mortgage for £150,000 but you have £30,000 of savings, taking out an offset mortgage would mean you were only charged interest on £120,000 of the mortgage.

-However, offset mortgages tend to have higher fees and to charge a higher rate of interest than standard mortgages, so you need to take these into account too.
+However, offset mortgages tend to come with higher fees and a higher rate of interest than standard mortgages, so you’ll need to take these into account too.

-Income tax would usually be payable on savings interest, but with an offset mortgage there's no interest earned, which means there's no tax to pay.
+Income tax would usually be payable on savings interest, but because you don't earn any interest in an offset mortgage, there's no tax to pay.

-Offsetting can still be worthwhile, however, for those in a lower tax band, as they also receive some tax relief.
+In this way, an offset mortgage can also be worthwhile for those in a lower tax band because they'll receive some tax relief.

-This type of mortgage can also be useful for the self-employed, as they can make the most of the money they put aside for the taxman before they have to hand it over.
+This type of mortgage can even work for the self-employed, as they can make the most of the money they put aside for tax before they have to hand it over.